Georgia Statute of Limitations

 Products Liability Actions

-Products liability actions must be brought within two years after the plaintiff suffers the injury or within two years of the time the plaintiff discovers or should have discovered the injury, as long as such an action is brought within 10 years of the first manufacture or consumption of the product.
+Products liability actions must be brought within two years after the plaintiff suffers the injury or within two years of the time the plaintiff discovers or should have discovered the injury.

 Special Rules for Minors